Biden says objects shot down over North America last week appear to not be part of China's spy balloon operation – KION546

 Biden says objects shot down over North America last week appear to not be part of China’s spy balloon operation

-(CNN) -- President Joe Biden on Thursday said that the US has no indication that the three objects shot down in North American air space are tied to China's spy balloon program and are likely from private entities.
+President Joe Biden on Thursday said that the United States has no indication that the three objects shot down in North American air space are tied to China’s spy balloon program and are likely from private entities.

 Federal officials have said an initial Chinese surveillance balloon downed off the coast of South Carolina earlier this month was capable of conducting signals intelligence collection operations and had a payload around the size of three buses.
 By comparison, the subsequent objects, which haven’t been attributed to a specific country or entity, are believed to be much smaller.

-Note: This story and its headline have been updated with additional developments.